 Authors are advised to check carefully the typing of the final copy and to retain a copy of the manuscript to guard against loss.
 There are no page charges to contributors.

 Brief reports are limited to 7 pages.
 Importantly, both Applied Research and Professional Practice manuscripts should not exceed 25 pages, but for multistudy or in-depth qualitative material of extended scale and scope, pages may run to a maximum of 35 on the initial submission.
 The additional page allowance for longer manuscripts is at the editor’s discretion.
 Manuscripts will be judged according to their applied focus, contributions to knowledge, presentation of information, appropriateness of the discussion, interpretation of ideas, and clarity of writing.
 In addition, Applied Research articles will be judged on their methodology/design and data analysis.
 Authors are expected to have their raw data and descriptive statistics available throughout the editorial review process and are responsible for providing elaboration upon request.

-Questions about the journal or manuscript submission should be directed to the journal's Editor in Chief, Sheldon Hanton, at firstname.lastname@example.org.
+Questions about the journal or manuscript submission should be directed to the journal's Editor, Sheldon Hanton, at firstname.lastname@example.org.

 Submitting a Manuscript

 Authors should submit their manuscript through ScholarOne, the online submission system for The Sport Psychologist (see submission button at the top of this page).
 ScholarOne manages the electronic transfer of manuscripts throughout the article review process while providing step-by-step instructions and a user-friendly design.
 Please access the site and follow the directions for authors submitting manuscripts.